Reviews You Can Rely On

 Conclusion

-It's easy to get mixed up in the technical perks and stylistic features of all the available options, and we understand we've dumped a lot of information on you.
-When in doubt, we suggest you prioritize your comfort and mobility, especially if you plan to use your new shorts on extended trips in the backcountry or across technical terrain.
-Even the most basic-looking shorts can still pack an athletic punch, and the elasticity and breathability of the materials and cut are primary indicators of how well each pair will score across all other tests.
-Such characteristics impact their feel when on and will determine how successfully they perform in the varied environments you plan to wear them in.
-Good looks and versatility of style are valuable for any apparel purchase, so shorts suitable to a wider range of uses are also generally preferred.
-We hope we've provided you with all the necessary tools you'll now need to choose the best pair of hiking shorts for your upcoming adventures.
+It's easy to get mixed up in the technicalities, perks, and stylistic features of all the available options, and we understand we've dumped a lot of information on you.
+When in doubt, we suggest you prioritize comfort and mobility, especially if you plan to use your new shorts on extended trips in the backcountry or across technical terrain.
+Even the most basic-looking shorts can still pack an athletic punch.
+With both our in-field and lab-like tests, we hope we've provided you with all the necessary information to choose the best pair of hiking shorts for your upcoming adventures.
+Have fun and stay safe out there!

 Sara Aranda